Hi I’m Shulagh

 More Advanced Dancer But Feeling Stuck?

-This is because they learn endless routines but nothing in their social dance experience really changes.
+Are you learning endless routines but nothing in your social dance experience seems to be improving?

 When you have been doing the top level class in your local club for a while, you may not know that further improvement is possible beyond this.